-Home > Medical > Asthma Asthma All sections in Asthma » Asthma Basics » Asthma News » Asthma Overview » Asthma and Children » Asthma and Exercise » Asthma Treatment » FAQs » Health Tips » Manage Your Asthma » How Severe is your Asthma » Living with Asthma » My Asthma Story Smokers risk fathering asthmatic kids Fathers who smoke before conception may increase their child's risk of developing asthma.
-Animal fur may lower asthma risk Older women with asthma more likely to die Children of obese mothers more likely to get asthma One in six cases of adult Asthma may be linked to workplace See All Asthma News » Asthma Overview How your asthma treatment will be tailored specifically for you How severe is your asthma?
+Home > Medical > Asthma Asthma All sections in Asthma » Asthma Basics » Asthma News » Asthma Overview » Asthma and Children » Asthma and Exercise » Asthma Treatment » FAQs » Health Tips » Manage Your Asthma » How Severe is your Asthma » Living with Asthma » My Asthma Story Is that mould in your home toxic?
+‘Toxic mould’ has, on a number of occasions, been the subject of chain mails and internet hoaxes.
+Plus, it’s been blamed for a couple of deaths.
+But how dangerous is mould really?
+Smokers risk fathering asthmatic kids Animal fur may lower asthma risk Older women with asthma more likely to die Children of obese mothers more likely to get asthma See All Asthma News » Asthma Overview How your asthma treatment will be tailored specifically for you How severe is your asthma?
 What are the mechanisms of asthma?
 (What happens in the lungs?)
 What are the symptoms of asthma?
 What is asthma?
 How is asthma treated?
 How is asthma diagnosed?
 What are the causes of asthma?
 Who gets asthma?
 (Prevalence) What is Asthma?
 Asthma is a disease with symptoms of recurrent tight chest, wheezing or cough, triggered by different stimuli (allergens, cold air, smoke ect) that respond to reliever pumps or nebulisers.The disease involves two major elements: chronic inflammation of the airways as well as episodic tightness in the chest (bronchoconstriction).
 The airways of asthma sufferers become ‘twitchy” (hyper-responsive) and react very easily to these triggers by closing up (bronchoconstriction).
 Because the underlying airway inflammation CAUSES the bronchial hyper-responsiveness, the main focus of treatment has shifted to effective and daily control of the chronic and continuous airway inflammation (controller therapy), with relief of bronchoconstriction as the “add-on” and “as-needed” treatment.
-Take Action Test Is your asthma under control? » Like Health24 on Facebook » Subscribe Asthma Newsletter » Join Body Talk » Celebrities with asthma World's Most Famous TB Patients advertisement Asthma and children How do you know if your child has asthma?
-Children and asthma: the numbers Do you recognise these asthma symptoms in your child?
-Your smoking habits and your child's asthma See All Asthma and children » Asthma and treatment Get the most out of your inhaler A cold taking too long to clear may be asthma How does asthma medication work?
+Take Action Test Is your asthma under control? » Like Health24 on Facebook » Subscribe Asthma Newsletter » Join Body Talk » Celebrities with asthma World's Most Famous TB Patients advertisement Asthma and children Stress ups asthma risk in kids Diagnosing asthma in children Pregnant moms' colds may cause asthma in offspring How do you know if your child has asthma?
+See All Asthma and children » Asthma and treatment Get the most out of your inhaler A cold taking too long to clear may be asthma How does asthma medication work?
 The daily, long-term treatment of asthma See All Asthma and treatment » FAQs Wouldn't it be easier and simpler to give my child a tablet or syrup instead of worrying if he is inhaling the correct dosage?
 My child has asthma.
 What exercise do you recommend?
 I’m asthmatic but I want to start exercising.
 Where should I start?
 What can I do to improve my exercise tolerance?
 See All FAQs » Living with asthma Asthma and travel Asthma danger zones Asthma and pregnancy Asthmatics can lead normal lives See All Living with asthma » My asthma story Asthma: Bonang's story See All My asthma story » Asthma and exercise Asthma sufferers can excel at sport Asthma & the Olympics Can exercise help control asthma?
 Asthma-friendly and unfriendly sports See All Asthma and exercise » Asthma basics How severe is your asthma?
 The four seasons of asthma What are the causes of asthma?
 Asthma fact sheet See All Asthma basics » Health tips Your asthmatic child at school Suffer from asthma?
 Take action!
-Inhaler advice for asthmatics Get a grip on asthma See All Health tips » Manage your asthma Vitamin D supplements may improve asthma symptoms Asthma control reaches a new level of affordability Pleasant and unpleasant asthma triggers Practical advice for asthma sufferers (and their parents) See All Manage your asthma » Tools Is your asthma under control?
+Inhaler advice for asthmatics Get a grip on asthma See All Health tips » Manage your asthma Is that mould in your home toxic?
+Vitamin D supplements may improve asthma symptoms Asthma control reaches a new level of affordability Pleasant and unpleasant asthma triggers See All Manage your asthma » Tools Is your asthma under control?
 How asthma-smart are you?
 Do you have asthma?
-See All Tools » From our sponsors Exam stress – a challenge for the whole family Cardiovascular risk factors Take care of your teeth.
-Anytime.
-Anywhere.
-Like us on facebook!
+See All Tools » From our sponsors Taking charge of your health Man, take care of your health!